berkkirtay/data-structures-algorithms/README.md

-My data structures implementations with c/c++.
+Some data structures implementations and analysis with c/c++.
 I will add more.